-2) If your main interest is assessing the proportion of farmers who diversified their crop production, consider using a slightly different indicator: the “% of targeted farmers who increased the number of crop types grown in their farm”.
-However, be aware that such an indicator requires collecting baseline and endline from exactly the same respondents (the baseline sample should therefore be larger than required, so that even if some farmers are not available for the endline, the sample still maintains its representative size).
+3) If your main interest is assessing the proportion of farmers who diversified their crop production, consider using a slightly different indicator: “% of targeted farmers who increased the number of crop types grown in their farm”.
+However, be aware that such an indicator requires collecting baseline and endline from exactly the same respondents which is not easy (the baseline sample size also needs to be larger, so that even if some farmers are not available for the endline, the sample still maintains its representative size).

 5) Many households’ diets depend on collecting wild foods.
 If you are interested in households’ physical access to food, you might want to include additional questions assessing households’ use of local wild crops (while keeping in mind that they should not be counted as “farm production”).